mesb/mesb.github.io/_posts/2016-07-08-on-problem-solving.md

 Voila!
 The soution seems to work.
 It might not be the most efficient solution, but the framework described above served as a good vehicle for understanding the problem and the solution at every stage of development.
 And it feels good.

+## Addendum
+In total, problem solving is the art of cooking a solution that will serve as a bridge from instances of the problem at hand to a desired state of affairs.
+Each thing is a thing by virtue of a set of its properties and/or behaviors.
+Most times, the problem, itself, is a behavior or attribute that manifests in ways that hinder our world experiences.

+But the main question is, how do we even know that a problem is a problem if we don't understand its nature?

+Interestingly, understanding the nature of the problem is synonymous to understanding its solution.

+Therefore, problem solving is some kind of LOVE affair with a problem.
+We go in with LOVE as our guide.
+And this love fuels our quest to understand the attributes and behaviors of this problem come partner.
+And it's this understanding that teleports us to a solution, which we can implement in the ways that our world around us permits.

 ## References<a id="orgheadline13"></a>